eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v17.md

 increase greater than `0.005`.
 Do not rerun the 2,880-dataset confirmation or overwrite its original caches.

+The production-budget replay resolved all 31 relaxed evaluation-limit cases: every fit converged, retained valid calibrations, and improved the compatible penalized objective by `0.096` to `1.405`.
+It did not pass the deliberately strict truth-recovery noninferiority diagnostic.
+Only 3/31 optimized chronograms improved age MAE, and the median age-MAE change was `+0.0102`.
+This is evidence that further optimization of the chronos relaxed objective need not improve historical-time recovery, not an optimization failure.
+It supports retaining `relaxed` for chronos compatibility while recommending ToyTree's scale-invariant UCLN model for general uncorrelated-rate analysis.

+The one clock replay repeated an `ABNORMAL` transformed-coordinate line-search termination.
+Its analytic transformed gradient was not stationary and misrepresented a nonsmooth descendant-boundary direction created by an exact zero observation.
+A direct-age SLSQP fallback with explicit linear ancestry constraints resolved that frozen case, improved its pseudologlikelihood, and is now used only after this class of clock line-search failure.

 ## Dependencies

 The Python environment must contain ToyTree's development dependencies.
 R must